inspirelab-site/inspirelab.umd.edu/_members/hiring-lm.md

 We are seeking a **Lab Manager** to join our team on a part-time or full-time basis.
 The ideal candidate will be responsible for:

 #### Responsibilities
-- **Oversee Daily Operations:** Manage the lab calendar and coordinate daily activities to ensure seamless and efficient laboratory functioning.
+- **Daily Operations:** Manage the lab calendar, coordinate activities, and oversee daily operations.
-- **Provide Mentorship During Onboarding:** Guide new lab personnel through the onboarding process to ensure their successful integration into the team.
+- **Onboarding:** Guide new personnel through the onboarding process.
-- **Inventory Management:** Maintain and order lab supplies and equipment.
+- **Inventory:** Maintain and order lab supplies, including equipment and potentially a printer.
-- **Compliance and Safety:** Ensure adherence to safety regulations and policies.
+- **Research Support:** Assist in research project planning and data management.
-- **Equipment Maintenance:** Oversee maintenance and calibration of lab equipment.
+- **Travel & Logistics:** Arrange travel and manage trip bookings.
-- **Research Support:** Assist in planning and executing research projects.
+- **Administrative Tasks:** Complete and submit required forms.
-- **Budget Management:** Manage the lab's budget and track expenses.
+- **Budget Management:** Track lab expenses and manage the budget.
-- **Documentation and Reporting:** Keep accurate records and prepare reports.
+- **Documentation:** Maintain accurate records and prepare reports.

 #### Qualifications
 - **Education:** Senior Undergraduate or post-bachelor’s degree in a relevant field (e.g., Neuroscience, Bioengineering, Data Science).